AFAgarap/vanishing-gradients/README.md

   -a ACTIVATION, --activation ACTIVATION
                         the activation function to be used by the network, default is logistic
-  -n NEURONS, --neurons NEURONS
+  -n NEURONS [NEURONS ...], --neurons NEURONS [NEURONS ...]
-                        the number of neurons in the network, default is 512
+                        the list of number of neurons per hidden layer.
 ```

 The parameters above are standard for the [baseline model](models/baseline.py), and the experimental models ([gradient noise addition](models/anneal.py), [gradient noise addition + batch norm](models/anneal-bn.py)).